 I love the clear and methodical way that math and physics train the brain to think, and I believe that this general training can set students up to succeed in a wide variety of fields.
 In addition to the core subject training, I encourage students to develop curiosity and elegance in their solutions in order to cultivate creativity, even in highly logical work.

-In my free time, I am usually reading, enjoying the California weather, or working on public service projects focused on technologies for underserved communities.
+In my free time, I am usually reading, enjoying the California weather with my husband, or working on public service projects focused on technologies for underserved communities.